QR4.7.1 Matter Half-Spins

 In addition, the four dimensions of quantum space let photons vibrate in two different directions at right angles to each other (Note 2), which explains why horizontal filters stop horizontally polarized light but not vertically polarized light (see 3.7.2).

-Now if an electron is photons filling the channels of an axis, they have two different directions at right angles to vibrate into, so only half of them will be visible for any line of view, as the others, like ideal paper sheets, will be invisible edge on.
-If one photon is 100% visible, another at right angles will be 0%, for one that projects 99% there is another that projects only 1%, and so on.
-This is because photons can vibrate in two orthogonal directions not one.
+Now if the photons of an electron fill the channels of an axis, they vibrate in two different directions at right angles, so only half of them will be visible for a line of view as the others, like an ideal paper sheet, will be invisible edge-on.
+If one photon is 100% visible, another at right angles will be 0%, for one that projects 99%, another will project only 1%, and so on, because these photons vibrate in two orthogonal directions, not one.

-This is why it takes two 360º degree turns to return an electron to its original state.
-In three dimensions, one turn returns any object to its original state, but for an electron, one 360º turn only turns half its photons, and another 360º turn is needed to turn the other half.
+In our space, one turn returns any object to its original state because a rotation needs an axis line and two dimensions to rotate around.
+That adds up to three dimensions, but electrons exist in four-dimensional quantum space, so it takes two 360º turns to return them to their original state.
+One 360º turn only turns half its photons, and another 360º turn is needed to turn the other half.
 Hence, electrons only half spin in our terms, and other matter entities are the same.

 Note 1.
 For a photon moving in direction X, its quantum amplitude Q vibrates in plane QX, so the structure QX can spin.